 You can also add lights as well as tacked on tinsel or ornaments.
 Get really get creative with this one!

 Some cats may actually want to put their paws on this one depending on what you use, just be sure to hang it high enough!
 What makes this idea neat is that you can put it just about anywhere in your home and even custom size it to fit your desired space.

 Missing the lights?
 Simply make a tree outline in a zig-zag pattern behind the wall hanger before you hang it up!
 Be sure to cover the plug and the outlet with something to keep the kitties from chewing the cord!

 Modernized Charlie Brown Christmas Tree

 These not only look amazingly artistic but because of the tall and thin design, they are purrfect for cats!
 You can buy large branches that are cleaned and treated or just take to the woods and pick out your own!
 The idea here is to find a large broken branch that has a long stem at the bottom.
-The color show here is done using fabric.
-You can use ribbon or colored yarn just make sure it is wrapped tightly!
+The color shown here is made using fabric.
+You can use ribbon or colored yarn just make sure it’s wrapped tightly!
 Use the smaller branches to hang ornaments from and whatever else you would like!
-The base is not show here but you can fit one into a wooden crate and nail it in place very easily.
+The base is not shown here but you can fit one into a wooden crate and nail it in place very easily.
 Just cover it up with some fun and festive fabric!

 Christmas Tree Ladder